Passport to English Logo

 The Use of the Comma in English

-In this lesson we will explain the use of the comma in English.
-This can be a confusing concept for students learning English as well as for native English speakers.
+In this lesson, we will explain the use of the comma in English, a concept that is confusing for English learners and even for native English speakers.

 Elements in a Series

-We use the comma to separate elements in a series of three or more things.
-The comma before the conjunction ("and" or "or") is optional, but I recommend that you use it to avoid confusing the reader.
+A comma is used to separate items in a series of three or more things.
+The comma before the conjunction (and or or) is optional, but its use is recommended to avoid confusing the reader.

-The comma is used to separate two or more coordinate adjectives that describe the same noun.
-Coordinate adjectives are adjectives that have the same status.
-To determine if the adjectives are "coordinate adjectives," try to write the word "and" between the words or try to change the order of the words and see if the sentence still makes sense.
+A comma is used to separate two or more coordinated adjectives that describe the same noun.
+Coordinated adjectives are adjectives that have the same status.
+If the adjectives are coordinated, you can write the word "and" between the words, or you can change the order of the words and the sentence will still make sense.

-A comma is used to separate a direct quote from the rest of the sentence if the quote is a complete sentence.
+The comma is used with direct quotations to separate the quotation from the rest of the sentence if the quotation is a complete sentence.

 Two Independent Clauses

 A comma and a conjunction (and, but, for, nor, yet, or, so) are used to connect two independent clauses.
-Independent clauses are parts of a sentence that could be independent sentences (they contain a subject and a verb).
+Independent clauses are parts of a sentence that could be complete sentences on their own (they contain a subject and a verb).

 Introductory Elements